Best time of year to go whale watching

 Where to view from land

-If you are staying in Noosa, you can walk to Dolphin Point in Noosa National Park.
+If you are staying in Noosa, you can walk to Dolphin Point on the Coastal Track in Noosa National Park.
 Here you will gain a view of whales playing; as they breach the waters, showing their calves how to have a little fun.
 Point Perry in Coolum is also a notorious spot along the boardwalk to catch a glimpse of these fellows.
 You could opt to make a day trip of it and head to the waters of Fraser Island; where whales come every year to get their calves strong before travelling south once more.
 The coast around Fraser Island and Hervey Bay can be inundated with whales in peak migration season; thus is often referred to as “whale soup”!

 Whale watching boat tours